 - Make a copy for each student of “The Eagle” (poem), "Eagles" (informational article), TP-CASST Poetry Analysis, Four-Column Chart note-taking organizer, and What is Poetry?
 Contrasting Prose and Poetry sheet.

 - Familiarize yourself with the poem "Unfolding Bud" by Naoshi Koriyama, and prepare some questions to guide a class discussion of the poem in Session 1.

 - Review the TP-CASST Poetry Analysis handout, and apply it to Tennyson's poem "The Eagle" in preparation for explaining this process of analysis to students in Session 2.

-- Familiarize yourself with the encyclopedia article "Eagle," and prepare discussion questions that will assist students in finding the main ideas and supporting details.
+- Familiarize yourself with the informational article "Eagles," and prepare discussion questions that will assist students in finding the main ideas and supporting details.

 - Determine how you will group students in Session 3, and gather chart paper and markers for each group.